 An ecobrick is a plastic bottle packed solid with non-biological waste to make a reusable building block.
 It can be used to construct plant boxes, home furniture, or use them to nurture green spaces in backyards and school gardens.

 Since the environment is important to us at Sharesource, we decided to coordinate with our local government about the possibility of planting some trees.
-The chosen place: Bucana, about 20 minutes away from the Manila office.
+The chosen place: Bucana, about 20 minutes away from the Davao office.

 All the staff were encouraged to come along and help out and in total we managed to plant 87 mangroves in one day!

 Last October 14, Sharesource and Biarri Networks spent a day with some Barangay Nangka Educational Beneficiaries at the MindMuseum, BGC.
 The activity meant to expose the kids to the larger world of the sciences and inspire them to pursue STEM tracks in college.